 Corrected entry: During the rescue, Capt.
 Walden is shown firing the M-16 A2 on full auto.
 An M-16 A2 is incapable of firing on full auto.
 It will only fire semi-auto or a three round burst.

 Corrected entry: During the "confrontation scene" when SGT.
 Monfriez shoots Capt.
-Walden, he is firing a weapon that shoots close to one thousand rounds a second.
-In other words, in the second and a half that he holds the trigger down he pumps roughly 24 rounds into Capt.
+Walden, he is firing a weapon that shoots 7550 rounds a minute.
+In other words, in the second and a half that he holds the trigger down he pumps roughly 20 rounds into Capt.
 Walden's abdomen at point blank range.
 There should have been a hole in her stomach big enough to put both arms through; instead we see a few drops of blood on her flight suit.

 Corrected entry: This movie is used as a reference during our annual LOAC (Law of Armed Conflict) requirement, because Meg Ryan's character would never have been considered for a medal of honor.
 She would have been court martialed.
 The helicopter she piloted featured a Red Cross.
 This means that the vehicle cannot fire and participate in battle, otherwise, no one will respect the emblem.
 The director obviously did not consult any military lawyers since this was the premise of the movie.